microsoft/qsharp-compiler/PRIVACY.md

 # Privacy

 The code in this repository contains features that may enable you and Microsoft to collect data from users of the applications.
-The data collection is disabled by default but can be enabled by setting the corresponding flag upon compilation.
+With the exception of the VS Code extension, data collection is disabled by default but can be enabled by setting the corresponding flag upon compilation.
+For the VS Code extension, the privacy settings for VS Code set by the application user determine whether any data is collected.

 ## Data Collection